 Municipalities throughout the country are under a federal mandate requiring a stormwater management program for reducing pollution impacts from stormwater runoff.
-In 2003, Jefferson Hills Borough was issued a Municipal Separate Storm Sewer System (MS4) Permit through the Pennsylvania Department of Environmental Protection (PADEP) and the Environmental Protection Agency.
+In 2003, the Borough of Jefferson Hills was issued a Municipal Separate Storm Sewer System (MS4) Permit through the Pennsylvania Department of Environmental Protection (PADEP) and the Environmental Protection Agency.
 Implemented through the Clean Water Act, the permit’s numerous requirements are through six Minimum Control Measures (MCMs).
+Progress on the six MCMs is assessed primarily through MS4 Annual Reports submitted each fall to the PADEP.
 These six MCMs consist of the following:

 As a Resident, How Can You Help?

 Being informed on stormwater management is a great way to help the Borough meet regulatory compliance for its permit.
 Reading through the articles below can provide valuable knowledge on stormwater.
 By being an informed citizen, you can help mitigate or stop the harmful effects of stormwater pollution.
 Getting involved at environmental events (stream cleanups, recycling, composting, etc.) and reporting stormwater pollution to the Borough are ways that you can improve stormwater management within Jefferson Hills.